adamkozak/ADA2017-project/README.md

 + What ratings indicate that a book is good or bad?
   * Relating _rating_ (stars given) to sentiment of _review_ (textual evaluation)

-The dataset we examine is the [5-core subset](https://en.wikipedia.org/wiki/Degeneracy_(graph_theory)) of [Julian McAuley's Amazon dataset](http://jmcauley.ucsd.edu/data/amazon/).
+The dataset we examine is the [5-core subset](https://en.wikipedia.org/wiki/Degeneracy_(graph_theory)) of [Julian McAuley's Amazon dataset](http://jmcauley.ucsd.edu/data/amazon/), which spans reviews from May 1996 to July 2014.
 The data contains 8,898,041 reviews of 367,982 books, and each review has an associated star rating (1-5 stars).
 An example review looks like this:

 ```
 {